 Gas and electricity glossary

-Direct debit Direct debits are payments that are taken from your bank account when your bill is due.
-Suppliers usually offer discounts for customers who choose to pay using this option.
-These discounts can be substantial, making paying by direct debit one of the cheapest ways to pay for your gas and electricity.
+Direct Debit Direct debits are payments that are taken from your bank account when your bill is due, if you choose an energy plan with this payment option.
+Suppliers usually offer discounts for customers who choose to pay by Direct Debit.
+These discounts can be substantial, which means direct debit is one of the cheapest ways to pay energy bills.

 Dual fuel Many companies supply both gas and electricity.
-When you choose to buy your gas and electricity from the same supplier, you use a dual fuel plan.
-Discounts are often offered to customers who choose this plan.
+When you choose to buy your gas and electricity from the same supplier, this is known as a dual fuel plan.
+Depending on your usage, you may make extra savings if you choose this kind of plan.

 GPRN Your GPRN is your Gas Point Reference Number, which is a unique identifying number for the gas meter at your property.
 You will need this number if you want to switch gas supplier.

-Green energy This comes from either renewable sources or environmentally friendly sources.
-These can be as diverse as hydro, wind, solar, and biofuels.
+Green energy This is energy that comes from either renewable sources or environmentally friendly sources, including hydro, wind, solar, and biofuels.
+There are a number of suppliers in Ireland offering green energy, including Energia and SSE Airtricity.

 Kilowatt hour (kWh) Kilowatt hours (kWh) are the units which electricity is measured in.
 One kilowatt hour is 1,000 watts or 1 kilowatt of electricity used in an hour.
 All electrical appliances are rated by the amount of kilowatts, or watts, that they consume.
 For example, an appliance that is rated 1 kilowatt, and that is used for an hour, will use up one unit of electricity.